cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 # Excurse : Tail recursion

 A [*tail call*](https://en.wikipedia.org/wiki/Tail_call) occurs whenever the last instruction of a subroutine (before the return) calls a different subroutine.
 Compilers can take advantage of tail calls to reduce memory usage.
 This is because for tail calls, no additional stack frame needs to be entered.
-Instead, we can simply overwrite the function parameters, jump to the function and execute from there by reusing the original function stack frame.
+Instead, we can simply overwrite the current function parameters, jump to the function and execute from there by reusing the original function stack frame.
 This is possible since we do not expect to be returned to and instead refer to our original caller that is on our stack frame.
 Thus, when the called function returns, it will not return to us but directly to the function that called the tail function.

-The benefit of tail calls is that they are very light on stack usage. where before, recursions add a stack frame for each recursion depth, tail recursion can do so with a single stack frame for any recursion depth.
+The benefit of tail calls is that they are very light on stack usage.
+Whereas non-tail recursions add a stack frame for each recursion depth, tail recursions only use a single stack frame for any recursion depth.

 > :bulb: The call `fact(n-1)` in the previous exercise is **not** a tail call.
 Why not?